yuja/jj/docs/git-compatibility.md

 resulting snapshot will contain those directories, making it look like they replaced all the other paths in your repo.
 You will probably want to run `jj abandon` to get back to the state with the unresolved conflicts.

+Change IDs are stored in git commit headers as reverse hex encodings.
+These is a non-standard header and is not preserved by all `git` tooling.
+For example, the header is preserved by a `git commit --amend`, but is not preserved through a rebase operation.
+GitHub and other major forges seem to preserve them for the most part.
+This functionality is currently behind a `git.write-change-id-header` flag.